 “Lifespan psychologists and developmental psychologists have stressed the importance of considering illness as a non-normative transition of life, which requests the individual to work towards the re-establishment of the normative life balance.

-“In this particular context, narrative becomes an opportunity to give voice to the disruption and to provide it within a time framework not separated from the other life events which form part of the individual’s autobiographical story.” ~ Fioretti et al. (7)
+“In this particular context, narrative becomes an opportunity to give voice to the disruption and to provide it within a time framework not separated from the other life events which form part of the individual’s autobiographical story.” ~ Fioretti et al.

 “I think one of the biggest obstacles in both clinical education and practice has to do with both time and value.
-Most practitioners believe that implementing narrative medicine principles will take an inordinate amount of time during a clinical encounter,” Pam Ressler answered in an online interview with Massage & Fitness Magazine.
+Most practitioners believe that implementing narrative medicine principles will take an inordinate amount of time during a clinical encounter,” Pam Ressler said in an online interview with Massage & Fitness Magazine.
 She is a registered nurse and a faculty member at Tufts University School of Medicine in Boston, Massachuetts.

 “ I think one reason is that initially integrating narrative-based medicine may be perceived as time-consuming, and in the U.S., payment is usually procedure-based, and not time-based.
 This will continue to evolve, but I think this is a barrier.
 Another reason is that narrative medicine invites some vulnerability for both the clinician and patient, as we deeply observe the human experience.”

-“I suspect that this is because the concepts are so nebulous and there is not a consistent algorithm to follow.
-The role and value of listening and connecting seems to be left out as the time constraints are significant and algorithms are easier to understand.
+“I suspect that this is because the concepts are so nebulous and there is not a consistent algorithm to follow,” he said.
+“The role and value of listening and connecting seems to be left out as the time constraints are significant and algorithms are easier to understand.
 Narrative medicine is a method that helps clinicians get to the heart of the experience of pain and, as such, it acknowledges a [biopsychosocial] perspective.”

 Ressler explained that clinicians who have been trained in narrative medicine have better patient outcomes when they align the care plan with patients’ values and goals.
-Even so, there is still another obstacle, which is the skepticism of narrative medicine in clinical care.
+Even so, there is still another obstacle: the skepticism of narrative medicine in clinical care.

 “Recently, I said to a new patient, ‘I am ready to hear your story now.
 I want to hear about you, your life, your back pain, and how those things interact,’” Stark said.
 “Her reply was insightful, and this was the most efficient four minutes of exploration of her issue that I can imagine.
 When I repeated that story to one of my colleagues, he told me that he would never dare ask that question because the electronic medical record that we use requires so much data that just listening would not allow him to get the required information into the system in an efficient manner.
 That is a huge barrier.”

-Another barrier is social,” Stark added.
+“Another barrier is social,” Stark added.
 “It is uncomfortable to hear someone’s story when you do not have an answer to the stated or implied question ‘What do I do to fix this?’
 We are not trained to be comfortable with uncertainty.
 We are trained to have answers.”

 Some clinicians may argue that asking patients to share their stories and explore their beliefs are stepping over their scope of practice.
 While practicing narrative medicine does have a fine line that clinicians tread on, they can still do so without violating their scope of practice.

 “Rita Charon describes narrative-based medicine as medicine practiced with narrative competence ‘to recognize, absorb, interpret, and be moved by the stories of illness.’
-This definition can be applied to disciplines other medicine within healt hcare without overstepping scope of practice.
-One’s experience with illness is different than simply the diagnosis of a disease.
+This definition can be applied to disciplines other medicine within healt hcare without overstepping scope of practice,” Ressler said.
+“One’s experience with illness is different than simply the diagnosis of a disease.
 By learning to listen and observe in a specific way, our insights into understanding the context of a patient’s illness can be amplified and strengthened.”

-“The essence of a narrative approach is to try and enter the other person’s way of looking at the world and go with it.
-If someone wants a practitioner just to ‘do things’, then just do them!
+“The essence of a narrative approach is to try and enter the other person’s way of looking at the world and go with it,” Launer said.
+“If someone wants a practitioner just to ‘do things’, then just do them!
 But people from all cultures have stories to tell, and if they meet a professional who is genuinely interested in these stories, they will nearly always share them.

 “My advice is: show an interest, back off if anyone doesn’t seem to like it, but try it again when they trust you more.”

-Because of their previous experience with health care professionals, some patients may not want to open up with us and just want to be “work on.”
+Because of their previous experience with health care professionals, some patients may not want to open up with massage therapists and just want to be “work on.”
 As Launer said, perhaps that is the best approach to go at the moment.
 If they return to see you repeatedly, then it may be an opportunity to investigate their issue a little more.

 “David Butler and Lorimer Moseley talked about people whose beliefs are set in sandstone, in sandcastles, or single grains of sand,” Stark said.
 “Those whose concepts are set in sandstone are very challenging to work with, but remember, even sandstone wears away bit by bit.
 If you can create a therapeutic alliance, by really listening and empathizing with them, by accepting their story, acknowledging that their concept makes perfect sense from their perspective, sometimes you can get them to accept that there is a different perspective that is also possible.
-I hope this new perspective is one that can give an actionable plan which includes increased patient autonomy.
+I hope this new perspective is one that can give an actionable plan which includes increased patient autonomy.”

-“[They] would love it if you were able to ‘fix’ them, but they are wary and distrustful as they have heard this so many times before.
-I confess that I cannot ‘fix’ them.
-I generally follow up by asking, ‘Why would you expect me to fix you when no one else has been able to?’
+“[They] would love it if you were able to ‘fix’ them, but they are wary and distrustful as they have heard this so many times before, I confess that I cannot ‘fix’ them,” he said.
+“I generally follow up by asking, ‘Why would you expect me to fix you when no one else has been able to?’
 Then I ask if they are interested in my help in exploring options to help themselves.
-Their narrative often allows me much greater access to areas where they are willing to go in this direction.
+Their narrative often allows me much greater access to areas where they are willing to go in this direction.”

 “Use of narrative medicine should always be culturally based, and be layered upon the clinical care being delivered.
-Many chronic conditions cannot be ‘fixed’ but can be treated and managed effectively.
-While this is not the answer most patients and families want to hear, it is part of the narrative and important for the clinician to pick up on.
+Many chronic conditions cannot be ‘fixed’ but can be treated and managed effectively,” Ressler said.
+“While this is not the answer most patients and families want to hear, it is part of the narrative and important for the clinician to pick up on.
 Narrative medicine is not only helpful for understanding the patient but also for understanding our own frustrations, values, and goals as a clinician.
 Deep observation in a narrative framework helps a clinician understand and examine how their goals may align or not align with a patient’s.”

-Launer mentioned that narrative medicine can help clinicians work with patients who are raised from a different culture than their own.
+Piggybacking on Ressler, Launer mentioned that narrative medicine can help clinicians work with patients who are raised from a different culture than their own.
 From the teachings of the Canadian psychiatrist and anthropologist Laurence Kirmayer, Launer learned about the “contest of interpretations” that clinicians should avoid.

 “If [patients] insist on their interpretation and I insist on mine, we will get nowhere,” Lauer said.
 “If I can show an interest in their stories as individuals – how they got to where they are, what happened on the way, what elements contributed to their condition and so forth – their own story may begin to change and so will my story about them.
 Every narrative has its own internal energy if you don’t try to take it over.
 That doesn’t exclude doing things as well.
 You can give an injection or other physical treatment and still continue the conversation.”

 Allowing patients the time and space to tell their story during a consultation is already a therapeutic process, and such interaction often is a sign of trust development.
-However, as massage therapists, we are not counselors, psychologists, marriage and family therapists, or any related professionals and should not attempt to cosplay one.
+However, massage therapists are not counselors, psychologists, marriage and family therapists, or any related professionals and should not attempt to cosplay one.